-If the cons attribute for the nodes is not set by rscan, then do the following:
+If the cons attribute for the nodes is not set, then do the following:

-'''

-chdef -t node -o pnodel cons=hmc conserver=<management node>

-Note: conserver=<management node> is the default, so it is optional to
+chdef -t node -o pnode1,pnode2 cons=hmc conserver=<management node> Note: conserver=<management node> is the default, so it is optional to set.

-set.

-'''

 3.6.3.2.
 Update conserver configuration